-When an entrepreneur hears the word “variable” attached to the word “expense,” uncertainty begins to take shape.
-Your brain is suddenly spinning: how can you keep those variable expenses under control, if they are volatile and unpredictable by nature?
+When you hear the word “variable” attached to “expense,” most likely, uncertainty begins to take shape.
+Suddenly, your brain starts to spin: how can you keep those variable expenses under control, if they are volatile and unpredictable by nature?

 Like you, I have to face my business variable expenses every day.
 And I want to communicate this message clearly: you cannot escape from your variable expenses, that’s true, but you can face them and find ways to reduce them.

 Every penny counts.
 Every little money you can save will have an impact on your business growth.
-Therefore, it’s vital that you learn how to reduce these variable expenses.
+Therefore, you must learn how to reduce these variable expenses.

 Let’s first understand what a variable expense is, and then I will give you some tips to reduce those that affect your small business.
 I will also provide you with some financing alternatives to consider.

 Variable expenses can jeopardize the viability of your company.
 I know what I am talking about since I have lived it in the first person.
 There are unpredictable factors (such as Trump’s import tariffs) that cannot be anticipated, but having a solid financial plan in hand will minimize their impact on your business.

 There are in total of 4 types of business expenses:

 - Variable expenses